raid-guild/open-grants/QUESTIONS.md

 - [x] switch to approve/withdraw instead of overlaoding

-- [ ] confirm fund function does not exceed gas limit for fallback. and test from contracts
+- [x] confirm fund function does not exceed gas limit for fallback. and test from contracts NOTE: exceeds send/transfer stipend but problem when gas specified from EOA or call
 - [x] refund amount instead of person. (authorizeRefund(amount) donor calls getRefund)
 - [x] ask why return balance? can we return a boolean (if payment that could fail)? or nothing?
 - [x] all or nothing means all donors not all of donated funds
 - [x] add canFund function

-- [ ] can we combine / reduce grant state
+- [x] can we combine / reduce grant state
-- [ ] maybe use a getter for total funded (diff for ERC20 vs ETH)
+- [x] maybe use a getter for total funded (diff for ERC20 vs ETH)
 - [ ] ~~can we reduce # of roles (grantor / grantee)~~
 - [x] can we combine grants structs
 - [x] can we get rid of grant types?